Chundu Island Camp

 Meet our specialists

-To start planning your vacation to Chundu Island Camp
+Call us on 6469186980 to start planning your vacation to Chundu Island Camp or take a look at our itineraries to Victoria Falls

 Chundu Island Camp offers a memorable Zimbabwean safari experience on the Upper Zambezi.
 The camp is superbly positioned on an island in the Zambezi River, accessible only by boat.
 The location lends the camp a peaceful, authentic and remote atmosphere.
 But at the same time, being located only 21 km from Victoria Falls, Chundu Island is easily accessible to international visitors.